 AmCham EU is closely monitoring the ongoing COVID-19 crisis.
 This health emergency will also have profound social and economic implications.
 Our member companies are facing new challenges as they strive to adapt to the current circumstances.
 While economists predict we are heading toward a global recession, strong cooperation between government, business and civil society will be essential to weather the storm.

-AmCham EU wrote a letter to Thierry Breton, Commissioner for the Internal Market, European Commission to emphasise the importance of maintaining global supply chains, and to call for clearer definitions of critical infrastructure at this time of COVID-19 emergency.
-For AmCham EU, definitions must take into account ICT infrastructure, energy, chemicals, logistics, infrastructure and transportation.
+AmCham EU wrote a letter to Thierry Breton, Commissioner for the Internal Market, European Commission to emphasise the importance of maintaining global supply chains and to call for clearer definitions of critical infrastructure at this time of COVID-19 emergency.

 7 April – AmChams in Europe – Solidarity, coordination and action: what we need to fight COVID-19 and protect the economy

 AmCham EU co-signed a statement with 44 other American Chambers of Commerce from Europe and Eurasia.
-AmChams in Europe fully support governments’ efforts to tackle the pandemic and mitigate its effects.
-The mobilisation of resources has been unprecedented, and we need continued leadership to address the impact of the crisis on society.
-AmChams in Europe also call on governments to focus on solidarity, coordination and action.
+The mobilisation of resources has been unprecedented and we need continued leadership to address the impact of the crisis on society.

 The European Commission took steps to coordinate a common European response to the global outbreak and limit the spread of the virus and its impact.
 However, the crisis has also put strain on the European institutions and solidarity amongst Member States, at a time at which cross-border cooperation to tackle a truly global health challenge is more important than ever.